The aim of records management is:

 - Film, video, and sound recordings

-- Unless you have already established regular transfers, please contact us to discuss what you are planning to send.
+- Unless you have already established regular transfers, contact us to discuss what you are planning to send.
 In some cases, we may want to arrange a site visit (e.g. if it is not clear what material should be included in the archival transfer).
 This will also allow us to ensure we have enough space to accommodate your shipment.

 Records should be retained and transferred in their original format and file system.
 UASC will provide boxes (shipped flat, 8" wide / 20 cm deep when built).
 This size is required for health and safety considerations.
 Please call ahead to arrange box pickup.